PathofData/GameOfLife/README.md

 The final video is compiled using the ffmpeg library.

 # Usage
+The board can be initialized with a user defined image or a random sequence.

 Import the main class which will initialize a random map with the specified parameters:

 `board_size`: Controls the size of the 2 dimesional grid